arunviswanathan91/ImageAnalysis/README.md

 The notebook installs its direct dependencies in the first setup cell and prints the versions present in the active Colab runtime. [requirements.txt](requirements.txt) records the direct software requirements, and [ENVIRONMENT.md](ENVIRONMENT.md) records the reference environment used for the first public release.
 Google Colab runtime images change over time, so retain the printed version report with each analysis.

-The repository validation workflow checks that the notebook is valid JSON and that `CITATION.cff` can be parsed.
-It does not execute the full scientific workflow because image loading and segmentation require test images, a GPU, and user interaction.

 ## Citation

-Use the **Cite this repository** link in the GitHub sidebar or the metadata in [CITATION.cff](CITATION.cff).
-A version-specific DOI will be added to the release notes and citation metadata after archival.

-If an associated protocol article is published, cite both the protocol and the exact archived software release used for the analysis.

 ## Contributing and support